 For parents, understanding the anguish of having a sick child has bridged the gap between centuries.
 Whether children are healthy or sick, we can come to the Lord in prayer.
 The Gospels share several stories of parents who asked Jesus to heal their children, including a royal official — a man who likely spent his days giving orders — who begged Jesus to heal his son (John 4:46–54).
 Luke 8:41–42 tells of Jairus, a synagogue leader, who “fell at Jesus’ feet” pleading on behalf of his dying daughter.

 Sadly, we still live in a world where parents agonize over the health of their children — and millions each year watch helplessly as their children die because the family lacks the most basic necessities: prenatal care, adequate food, clean water, vaccinations, medicine, and more.
-Every five seconds, a child younger than 5 dies.
+Every seven seconds, a child younger than 5 dies.
 Most of these deaths are from preventable causes such as pneumonia, diarrhea, and malaria.

 We recognize this reality with World Health Day, celebrated annually on April 7 to mark the anniversary of the founding of the World Health Organization (WHO).
 Each year, the WHO mobilizes action around a specific health topic of concern to people all over the world.

 Join us in prayer for the health of all of the world’s children who struggle to stay healthy and thrive.

 I was sick and you looked after me.—Matthew 25:36 (NIV)

 Playful 1-year-old Beto is a picture of good health now.
 It’s hard to believe how severe his health condition was only six months before.

 World Vision Community Health Worker Octavio Ndaudadelela conducted outreach to assess children for severe, acute malnutrition.
 He visited Beto’s home in rural Angola.
 The boy was severely malnourished because of the country’s worst drought in 38 years.